merttrkr/NLayerApp/README.md

-# NLayerApp
-# Multi-Layered AspNet Architecture
+NLayerApp - Multi-Layered AspNet Architecture
-# Overview
-This project is built using .NET with a multi-layered architecture (N-tier architecture).
-It provides a structured approach for building scalable and maintainable applications.
-The project follows the principles of Separation of Concerns and Dependency Injection to ensure loose coupling between components.
+This project is a .NET application showcasing a multi-layered architecture (N-tier architecture) for building scalable and maintainable applications.
+It follows the principles of Separation of Concerns and Dependency Injection to achieve loose coupling between components.

-# Architecture Overview
+Architecture Overview
-N-tier Architecture
-The application is built using the N-tier architecture, which consists of the following layers:
+The application is structured using the N-tier architecture, consisting of the following layers:

+Core Layer
-# Core Layer: Contains core business entities, interfaces, and shared utility functions.
-It serves as the foundation for other layers and is designed to be independent and reusable.
+Contains core business entities, interfaces, and shared utility functions.
+This layer is designed to be independent and reusable, forming the foundation for other layers.

+Data Layer
-# Data Layer: Manages data access and communication with the database.
-It includes the implementation of the Repository pattern for data access and the Unit of Work pattern to manage transactions.
+Manages data access and communication with the database.
+It employs the Repository pattern for data access and the Unit of Work pattern for transaction management.

+Service Layer
-# Service Layer: Implements the application's business logic and coordinates interactions between different layers.
-It relies on abstractions through interfaces and does not have direct references to the Data layer.
+Implements the application's business logic and coordinates interactions between different layers.
+It relies on abstractions through interfaces and avoids direct references to the Data layer.

-# Generic Repository
-The project implements the Generic Repository pattern to achieve data access abstraction and avoid redundant data access code.
-This pattern allows us to reuse the same data access code for different entities, promoting code reusability.

-# AutoFac
+Key Features
+Generic Repository: Achieves data access abstraction and code reusability by using a generic repository pattern.

-AutoFac is used as the dependency injection container.
-It helps manage the application's dependencies and allows for loose coupling between components.
-Dependencies are injected into classes instead of being instantiated within those classes, making the code more maintainable and testable.
+AutoFac: Utilizes AutoFac as the dependency injection container to manage dependencies and promote loose coupling.

-# FluentValidation
-FluentValidation is a library used for validating input data and business entities.
-It provides a fluent API to define validation rules and integrates seamlessly with ASP.NET projects, ensuring data integrity and consistency.
+FluentValidation: Employs FluentValidation to validate input data and business entities, ensuring data integrity.

-# Unit of Work
-The Unit of Work pattern is implemented to manage transactions and ensure consistency when working with multiple data sources or repositories.
-It allows for atomic operations and rollback in case of failures.

-# Migration
+Unit of Work: Implements the Unit of Work pattern for transaction management and consistency across data sources.

-Database migration is used to manage database schema changes over time.
-By using migrations, the database can be kept in sync with the application's data model, enabling smooth updates without data loss.
+Migration: Uses database migration to manage schema changes over time, ensuring smooth updates without data loss.

-# Global Error Handling
-Global error handling is implemented to catch unhandled exceptions throughout the application.
-A centralized error handling mechanism ensures a consistent approach to handle exceptions and provides meaningful feedback to users.

-# Action Method Refactoring
+Global Error Handling: Implements centralized error handling for consistent exception management.

-To avoid code duplication, common code snippets and functionalities are encapsulated in separate methods or utility classes.
-This approach reduces the maintenance burden and improves code readability.
+Action Method Refactoring: Encapsulates common code snippets and functionalities to avoid duplication and improve code readability.

-# AutoMapper
-AutoMapper is utilized to map objects between different layers, such as mapping database entities to DTOs (Data Transfer Objects) and vice versa.
-This reduces manual mapping efforts and simplifies the transformation process.
+AutoMapper: Utilizes AutoMapper for object mapping between layers, reducing manual mapping efforts.

-# Entity Framework with N-tier Architecture
+Entity Framework with N-tier Architecture: Uses Entity Framework for database interaction, with Data layer encapsulating all database-related operations.
-Entity Framework is used to interact with the database within the context of a multi-layered architecture.
-The Data layer encapsulates all database-related operations, ensuring that the business logic in the Service layer remains independent of the data access implementation.

-# Single Response Model in APIs
-API endpoints return a single response model to provide a consistent structure for data returned from the server.
-This approach simplifies client-side handling and reduces the risk of leaking sensitive information.
-The benefits include easier maintenance, better versioning support, and improved performance.
+Single Response Model in APIs: API endpoints return a single response model for a consistent data structure and improved performance.

+Enjoy exploring the NLayerApp and leverage its multi-layered architecture to build robust applications!